Establishing Legal Parentage

 By signing a Voluntary Acknowledgement of Paternity (VAP)

 A Voluntary Acknowledgement of Paternity (VAP) is a form that is signed by someone who believes they are the biological parent of a child along with the child's biological mother.
-The VAP is typically presented at the hospital to the person present with the child's biological mother at the time of childbirth, so long as they are not married to each other.
+The VAP is typically presented at the hospital if a person is with the child's biological mother at the time of childbirth, so long as the two are not married.

 By signing a VAP, one certifies that they believe they are the biological parent of the child.
-Once a signed VAP is approved by the Department of Family Services, the signee officially becomes the legal parent of the child.
+Once a signed VAP is approved by the Department of Family Services (HFS), the signee officially becomes the legal parent of the child.

 Through a judge in court or an administrative order